HouseTrip/housetrip.github.com/_posts/2014-03-16-rack-timer.md

 author_avatar: http://www.gravatar.com/avatar/88683f31bdf05a8071fb08327b3919cb
 summary: |
-  Analysing performance of your Rails or Sinatra is easy enough with New Relic, but figuring out whether the soft outer shell of your stack is underperofrming is more of a challenge.
+  Analysing performance of your Rails or Sinatra is easy enough with New Relic, but figuring out whether the soft outer shell of your stack is under-performing is more of a challenge.
 We've written [rack-timer](https://github.com/mezis/rack-timer#rack-timer) to figure things out.
 ---

-Analysing performance of your Rails or Sinatra is easy enough with New Relic, but figuring out whether the soft outer shell of your stack is underperofrming is more of a challenge.
+Analysing performance of your Rails or Sinatra is easy enough with New Relic, but figuring out whether the soft outer shell of your stack is under-performing is more of a challenge.
 We've written [rack-timer](https://github.com/mezis/rack-timer#rack-timer) to figure things out.

-The most typical tool Ruby web stacks use to monitor urntime performance is New Relic.
+The most typical tool Ruby web stacks use to monitor runtime performance is New Relic.
 It does a great job at spotting what happens inside transaction, which database queries are slow, etc. It also reports on something called _queue time_, as the infamous green slab at the bottom of its graphs.